-9.5 Resolving Name Conflict in Macintosh Client Throws Error
+10.8 Resolving Name Conflict in Macintosh Client Throws Error

 In iFolder client for Macintosh, when you attempt to resolve the name conflict from the GUI, it gives you an exception.
 This is because, the client does not support naming conflict.
-You must manually change the name of the file in conflict.